cxxr/better-java/README.md

 **Good alternative**: [Guava](#guava) cache.

-Caffeine is a high performance, near optimal in-memory cache.
+[Caffeine][caffeine] is a high performance, near optimal in-memory cache.
 It can automatically load data, evict entries based on size of the cache or time, asynchronously refresh entries, propagate writes to other systems, and more.

+#### Metrics

+[Metrics][metrics] from Dropwizard is a great way to collect application metrics for both your application and the JVM itself.

+You can create Meters which measures the number of requests (or whatever you want), and then you can create a Gauge to get instantaneous reading of the number of requests per second, a Histogram to get the 90th or 99th percentile values of a Meter, and expose all of this via health checks.

 #### Guava